OCR-D/spec/ocrd_zip.md

 Specifiy whether the bag contains the full manifestation of the data referenced in the METS (`full`) or only those files that were `file://` URLs before (`partial`).
 Default: `partial`.

-### `url-sources.txt`

-Simple text file, mapping Bag-local filenames to the URL of their original location if any.

-Every mapping must be on a new line.

-Every line should have the format `URL FILENAME`, i.e. a single space character between the two.

 ### ZIP